Setting up single sign-on (SSO) with OpenID Connect (OIDC)

 OIDC vs. SAML

-You may be aware that Zefort also support SAML for SSO, and may be wondering if you should use OIDC or SAML for this.
+You may be aware that Zefort also support SAML for SSO, and you may be wondering if you should use OIDC or SAML for this.

 For a new deployment, it’s best to go with OIDC unless you are sure you need to use SAML.
-OIDC is a modern protocol, and has gained widespread use also in enterprise scenarios.
+OIDC is a modern protocol and has gained widespread use in enterprise scenarios.
 Zefort will continue to support SAML for the foreseeable future, so there is no urgent need to migrate existing deployments to OIDC.

 1. Add and verify domain name(s)